Algebras with a negation map: Metatangible triples and their systems

+If $c$ has Type 1 then (i), (ii), (vi), and (vii) are impossible; (iii), (iv) yield (b)(2) or (c)(2); (viii) yields (a); (ix) yields (b)(1) or (c)(1).

+If $c$ has Type 2 then (ii) and (viii) are impossible; (i) yields (a)(2) or (c)(3); (iii) yields (b) or (c)(2); (iv) yields (b) or (c)(2); (vi), (vii) yield (b) ; (ix) yields (c)(1).

+If $c$ has Type 3 then $(-)$ must be of first kind and (ii), (vi), (vii), and (viii) are impossible; (i) yields (a)(2); (iii), (iv) yield (b)(2) or (c)(2); (ix) yields (c)(1). \end{proof}

-The cases (i)(c)(1), (ii)(c)(1), (iii)(a)(1), and (iii)(b)(1) are particularly intriguing.
-A sufficient condition clearly is for $m_c+m_d$ to be even. and we will consider the necessity in Corollary~\ref{symunif} below.
+The cases (i)(c)(1), (ii)(c)(1), (iii)(b)(1), and (iii)(c)(1) are particularly intriguing.
+A sufficient condition clearly is for $m_c+m_d$ to be even, and we will consider necessity in Corollary~\ref{symunif} below.